cloudmesh/cloudmesh-mpi/examples/sort/README-new.md

 *node* is the host machine upon which this benchmark is run.

 Below are some additional options that are not required.
+All of these options are available when running any of the three sorts.
   ```bash
   --repeat={repeat}
   repeat = number of times this experiment will be repeated, with all required options kept constant